storyfeet/bob_cards_elm/rules.md

 *(The numbers on the tiles go from 1 to 8, so the d8 is the most likely to add bandits making the game harder)*

+If after bandits appear, a group of bandits has 8 or more members, split the group as follows.

+* Move 2 bandits in each of the four compas directions.
+* If any direction is not possible, do not move those 2 bandits.
+* Leave any others where they are.
+* If this creates another group more than 8 ignore it.
+That can wait until the turn after.

 Revealing Tiles
 ---------------